Feeling Like Roommates After Baby? Here's How to Reconnect

 You love your partner, but lately you feel more like project managers than partners.
 You’re getting through the days and sharing the work, but the emotional connection?
 That part seems to have faded.
 If this sounds familiar, know that you're not alone.
 This shift many couples experience after having a baby is beyond common, and it's not a sign that your relationship is beyond repair.

-If you can relate to feeling like roommates in marriage, we’re not only going to talk about it, but expore how you can talk about it.
+If you can relate to feeling like roommates in marriage, we’re not only going to talk about it, but explore how you can talk about it.
 From hopefully finding more self-compassion through better understanding to small shifts and conversation starters, my goal is for you to walk away reading this feeling more assured and less alone.

 Spotting the Signs: Are You More Like Roommates Than Partners?

-When you’re in the thick marriage after baby, you’ve likely noticed how what once were opportunities for genuine connection have been replaced by status updates: “I’m taking the baby to daycare tomorrow.
+When you’re in the thick of marriage after baby, you’ve likely noticed how what once were opportunities for genuine connection have been replaced by status updates: “I’m taking the baby to daycare tomorrow.
 Can you grab diapers on your way home?”

 What used to be shared hugs and late-night talks have probably been swapped for shared to-do lists.